Bezalel Academy of Arts and Design: Establishment

 In 1903 Boris Schatz proposed establishing an art school directly to Theodor Herzl, founding father of political Zionism.
 Schatz envisaged the creation of a Zionist style of art blending classical Jewish/Middle Eastern and European traditions.
 In 1905, the seventh Zionist Congress passed a resolution supporting the establishment of a Zionist school of art in Palestine.
 The Bezalel School of Arts and Crafts was officially founded the next year in 1906, with assistance from E.M.
 Lilien.
 The school opened in rented premises on Ethiopia Street in Jerusalem.
 It moved to a complex of buildings constructed in the 1880s surrounded by a crenelated stone wall, owned by a wealthy Arab person.
 In 1907, the property was purchased for Boris Schatz by the Jewish National Fund.
 Schatz lived on the campus with his wife and children.
 Bezalel's first class consisted of 30 young art students from Europe who successfully passed the entrance exam.
 Eliezer Ben Yehuda was hired to teach Hebrew to the students, who hailed from various countries and had no common language.
 His wife, Hemda Ben-Yehuda, worked as Boris Schatz's secretary.

+An important benefactor for the establishment and development of the School was Jacob Moser a wool merchant of Bradford in England (originally from Schleswig in Denmark).
+In 1907 he gave 10,000 Marks, to be paid in annual instalments of 1,000 Marks, to the School.

 In addition to traditional sculpture and painting, the school offered workshops that produced decorative art objects in silver, leather, wood, brass, and fabric.
 Many of the craftsmen were Yemenite Jewish silversmiths who had a long tradition of working in precious metals, as metal smithing was a traditional Jewish occupation in Yemen.
 Yemenite immigrants were also frequent subjects of Bezalel artists.

 Many students went on to become well-known artists, among them Meir Gur Aryeh, Ze'ev Raban, Shmuel Ben David, Ya'ackov Ben-Dov, Zeev Ben-Zvi, Jacob Eisenberg, Jacob Pins, Jacob Steinhardt and Hermann Struck.

 In 1912, Bezalel had one female student, Marousia (Miriam) Nissenholtz, who used the pseudonym Chad Gadya.

 Demise and rebirth

 With the arrival of Yitzhak Frenkel to the region in 1925 and the opening of his art studio in Tel Aviv, began the demise of the Jerusalem based Bezalel's artistic relevance.
 Borish Schatz was famously critical of modern art and the Bezalel school was considered as conservative relative to European trends at the time.
-Multiple Bezalel students flocked to Frenkel's art studio where they absorved modern techniqus and were made aware of modern trends, specifically of the School of Paris to which belonged Frenkel.
+Multiple Bezalel students flocked to Frenkel's art studio where they absorbed modern techniques and were made aware of modern trends, specifically of the School of Paris to which belonged Frenkel.
 Amongst Bezalel students who went to study in Frenkel's studio are Moshe Castel, Yehezkel Streichman, Avigdor Stematsky and others.